7h3kk1d/7h3kk1d.github.io/content/msc-fearless-extensibility.md

 This post is a response to the first **[Malleable Systems Challenge Problem](https://forum.malleable.systems/t/a-new-community-activity-challenge-problems/196)**, which explores the theme of **[fearless extensibility](https://forum.malleable.systems/t/challenge-problem-fearless-extensibility/205)**.
 The challenge asks participants to think deeply about how we can achieve powerful extensibility in systems without introducing significant security and maintenance risks.
 In this post, I’ll be exploring several dimensions of the problem and proposing ideas for balancing the benefits of extensibility with the inherent challenges.

 Inspired by [Technical dimensions of programming systems](https://tomasp.net/techdims/) and [Technical Dimensions of Feedback in Live Programming Systems](https://joshuahhh.com/dims-of-feedback/), I aim to outline different dimensions of extensibility to facilitate comparison between designs and foster discussions around malleable systems.
-This is not intended to be a comprehensive list but will evolve over time.
+This is not intended to be a comprehensive list but will be a live document that will evolve over time.
 If you have any thoughts or suggestions, feel free to reach out and connect with me.

 ## Open vs. Closed Extensibility